Curiosity about the brain’s sense of self deepens neuroscientists’ understanding of pain, emotion, and movement.

 Gene editing tools adapted from nature offer new ways to treat disease.

-Groundbreaking computational models reveal how we see, hear, and use language.
+Computational models reveal how we see, hear, and use language.

 The brain dedicates certain networks to surprisingly specific tasks.